 The Monongahela Incline

 The hills around Pittsburgh were once strewn with inclines of various sizes and shapes.
 These were once the most convenient way to get from the top of the surrounding hills to the city, and back up.
-There were inclines for pedestrian traffic, wagons and vehicles, and a couple large ones for larger cargo.
-Today, only two of these 19th century inclines remain, the Monongahela Incline and the Duquesne Incline further down river.
+There were passenger inclines for pedestrian traffic and larger ones for wagons, automobiles and freight.